 This course is taught exclusively on Moodle.
 As class members you will be enrolled on LBCC's e-learning system as a portal to Moodle.
 You must have reliable access to the internet.
-Moodle will be used for all forums, assignment submissions, and quizzes.
+Moodle will be used for all forums, assignment submissions and quizzes, midterm, and final.
 We will not ever meet as a group.
 Once you have accessed Moodle, you can bookmark it and access it directly from your home computer.
 Log on as soon as possible and update your password and contact information.
 Continue to log on regularly throughout the duration of the term.